Roofing dumpster rental in Bakersfield

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container is the roofing workhorse—low side walls let crews ground-throw shingles directly into the bin.
+The 20-Yard Container is the roofing workhorse because low side walls let crews ground-throw shingles without extra scaffolding.

 30-Yard Roofing Dumpster